Emurgo/age-usd/README.md

 -------------------------

 AgeUSD is a novel crypto-backed stablecoin protocol that has been created in joint partnership by the [Ergo Foundation](https://ergoplatform.org/en/foundation/), [Emurgo](https://emurgo.io/), and [IOG](https://iohk.io/en/about/) on top of the [Ergo Blockchain](https://ergoplatform.org/).
+This repository contains the specifications/smart contracts/off-chain code(headless dApp) of AgeUSD.
+Everything in this repo can be used to deploy your own AgeUSD instance on top of the Ergo Blockchain.

 ...